-Fight Domestic Violence Charges — Pleading Guilty can Lead to Lifelong Penalties and Additional Charges
+Domestic Violence Defense — Pleading Guilty can Lead to Lifelong Penalties and Additional Charges

-If you have been arrested on domestic violence charges in Florida, it does not necessarily mean you are guilty of a crime.
-State law requires police arrest one of the people involved any time they are called to the scene of alleged domestic violence.
+If you have been arrested on domestic violence charges in Florida, ensure you have strong domestic violence defense.
+Also, just because you have received these charges, it does not necessarily mean you are guilty of a crime.
+State law requires police to arrest one of the people involved anytime they are called to the scene of alleged domestic violence.
 Attorneys from Florida law firm Dale Carson Law know that the one who is arrested is not always the one that committed a crime.
 In fact, the situation may never even have arisen above a verbal argument.

 The Importance of Fighting Domestic Violence Charges

-Anyone facing domestic violence charges needs to fight them because conviction results in lifelong penalties and a strong possibility that prosecutors will also charge you with one or more sex crimes, like sexual battery or rape.
-If you have been accused of domestic violence, you need a domestic violence attorney in Florida who knows how prosecutors work and can keep your situation from getting worse.
-As a former cop, Dale Carson has helped prosecute numerous domestic violence and sex offender cases and knows the tactics involved in doing so.
-If you are facing domestic violence charges, protect your rights and hire one of our Jacksonville lawyers at Dale Carson Law.
+Anyone facing domestic violence charges needs to fight them.
+We say this because conviction results in lifelong penalties.
+Also, there’s a strong possibility that prosecutors will charge you with one or more sex crimes, like sexual battery or rape.
+If you have been accused of domestic violence, you need a domestic violence attorney in Florida.
+More specifically, one who knows how prosecutors work and can keep your situation from getting worse.
+As a former cop, Dale Carson has helped prosecute numerous domestic violence and sex offender cases.
+He also knows the tactics involved in doing so.
+If you are facing domestic violence charges, protect your rights and hire one of our Jacksonville lawyers.

 You should also be aware that even if your spouse or other accuser decides to “drop the charges” against you, you can still be prosecuted.
 Domestic violence victims in Florida do not have the right to dismiss charges, only the state attorney has that right.
 If prosecutors believe you committed domestic violence regardless of the alleged victim’s testimony or desire to drop the case, they can still prosecute you.
 Having a highly experienced lawyer, like our domestic violence attorneys in Florida, is likely to be your only means of convincing prosecutors to drop the charges.